joinux/pyparis-2017/contents/talks.md

 Asyncio has been released recently (2014).
 It enables asynchronous programming in Python, which necessitates a new way of thinking for developers used to synchronous programming.
 In this talk, we will try to explain how asynchronous programming works, how to use it with Python, and a few usecases it can solve.

 I will use WatchGhost (https://watchghost.readthedocs.io/en/latest/) as an illustration of asyncio use.
 WatchGhost is a simple and light monitoring tool written in Python using Tornado and asyncio libraries.
 It relies heavily on network communications and light configuration files to check network services.
 I will present how WatchGhost benefits from asynchronous programming capabilities given by Python.

+### Theme: Devops

+#### Bonobo, Airflow and Grafana to visualize your business (Romain Dorgueil, Makersquad)

+Zero-to-one hands-on introduction to building a business dashboard using Bonobo ETL, Airflow, and a bit of Grafana (because graphs are cool).
+Although the opposite is better, there is no need of prior knowledge about any of those tools.

+After a short introduction about the tools, we'll go through the following topics, using the real data of a small SaaS software:

+Plan (What data do we need to see?)
+Implement (How do we quickly get those graphs up?)
+Monitor (Are you sure your data's still there?)
+Iterate (How do we move on from there?)
+One can expect to be able to build a similar system at the end of the talk in a few days (of course, the implementation is only a small part of this process, data is what really matters).

+«Metrics you watch tend to improve over time»

+#### Scaling from 0 to 60k RPM (Jean-Baptiste Aviat, Sqreen)

+The journey of a startup starting from a single physical box serving hundreds of requests, to our current AWS infrastructure serving tens of thousands - and how we learned the importance of scalability the hard way.
+Obviously, our code base is 100% Python :)

 ### Theme: Education